Chapter 15:

 "Thank you.
 This is the second time I owe," he said, which stirred a coy response from her.

-Genie felt a disturbing feeling in his heart at seeing the scene, but brushed it aside.
+Genie felt a disturbing feeling in his heart at seeing the two all chummy, but brushed it aside.
 Everyone was doing their best to ensure Kairo was a wizard.

 "Our Demon Prince gave us one hour."
 Henka-guard soberly reminded them of the time limit.

-"Let's not waste time."
+"Let's go."
 Kairo unhooked his hockey stick weapon and began his combat training.

-The hour passed, and the crowds returned to the stadium, along with Lyon and the Valide Sultan to their throne booths.
+The hour passed, and the crowds returned to the stadium, along with Lyon and the Valide Sultan to the throne booth.

-At the center of the pitch grounds, Kairo and Leela faced each other with a 25 yard distance in between.
+At midfield, Kairo and Leela faced each other with a 25 yard distance in between.

-"Best say your prayers to the Mother now.
+"Best say your prayers to Kretos.
 I'll honor you with a slow and painful death."
 She whipped out her dual daggers, licking the flat of one of them for that maniacal effect.

-Kairo scoffed and shook his head.
-He unhooked his hockey stick weapon and raised it before him.
+Kairo shook his head, unhooking his hockey stick and holding it toward her.

-She was the first to rush in for a kill.
+Leela rushed in first with confidence.
 "I'll end this within a few ticks!"

 "Not even you're that good."
 Kairo countered her dagger blows to his face and stomach with his stick.